Tina Brown: The New Yorker

 In 1992, Brown accepted the company's invitation to become editor of The New Yorker, the fourth editor in its 73 year history, following Harold Ross, William Shawn, and Robert Gottlieb.
 Brown was the first woman to hold the position.
 Before taking over, she immersed herself in vintage New Yorkers, reading the issues produced by founding editor Ross: "There was an irreverence, a lightness of touch as well as a literary voice that had been obscured in later years when the magazine became more celebrated and stuffy. ...
 Rekindling that DNA became my passion."

 "The New Yorker is a text-driven magazine and always will be, and certainly will be under my tenure," she said.
 Text, she added, was her "first love."
 Anxieties that Brown might change the identity of The New Yorker as a cultural institution prompted a number of resignations.
 George Trow, who had been with the magazine for almost three decades, accused Brown of "kissing the ass of celebrity" in his resignation letter.
 (To which Brown reportedly replied, "I am distraught at your defection but since you never actually write anything I should say I am notionally distraught.")
 The departing Jamaica Kincaid described Brown as "Stalin in high heels."
 Garrison Keillor quit immediately when he learned of her hire.

-Brown, however, had the support of New Yorker stalwarts John Updike, Roger Angell, Brendan Gill, Lillian Ross, Calvin Tomkins, Janet Malcolm, Harold Brodkey and Philip Hamburger, as well as newer staffers Adam Gopnik and Nancy Franklin.
+However, Brown had the support of New Yorker stalwarts John Updike, Roger Angell, Brendan Gill, Lillian Ross, Calvin Tomkins, Janet Malcolm, Harold Brodkey and Philip Hamburger, as well as newer staffers Adam Gopnik and Nancy Franklin.
 During her editorship, she let 79 staffers go and engaged 50 new writers and editors, including David Remnick (whom she nominated as her successor), Malcolm Gladwell, Anthony Lane, Jane Mayer, Jeffrey Toobin, Hendrik Hertzberg, Hilton Als, Ken Auletta, Simon Schama, Lawrence Wright, John Lahr, Pamela McCarthy, and executive editor Dorothy Wickenden.
 Brown introduced the annual fiction issue and the holiday cartoon issue.
 She also collaborated with Harvard professor Henry Louis Gates to devote an issue to the theme Black in America.

 Brown broke the magazine's longstanding reluctance to treat photography seriously in 1992, when she invited Richard Avedon to be its first staff photographer.
 She approved controversial covers, including Edward Sorel's October 1992 image of a punk-rock passenger sprawled in the back seat of an elegant horse-drawn carriage, which may have been Brown's self-mocking riposte to fears that she would downgrade the magazine.
 A year later Valentine's Day publication of Art Spiegelman's cover of a Jewish man and a Black woman in an embracing kiss, a comment on the mounting racial tensions between Blacks and ultra-Orthodox Jews in the Crown Heights section of Brooklyn, New York, garnered controversy.
 Brown appointed Spiegelman's wife Françoise Mouly as the magazine's art editor.